 ✏️ Things To Note:

-- Yarn Type: I used small amounts of wool to make the square crochet coaster pattern.
-Wool and cotton yarns are the only types I recommend for coasters, as they both transfer heat well and can absorb liquid if condensation forms on the glass.
+- Yarn Type: I used small amounts of cotton to make the Elizabeth crochet stitch square crochet coaster pattern.
+Cotton yarn is the yarn I recommend for coasters, as it transfers heat well and can absorb liquid if condensation forms on the glass.
 I do not recommend acrylic yarn, as it is less absorbent and made from plastic, which can melt if it gets too hot.

-- Coaster Size: The finished coaster size is roughly 4 inches by 4 inches.
+- Coaster Size: The finished Elizabeth crochet stitch coaster size is roughly 4 inches by 4 inches.

 - Yarn Amount: Depending on your tension and the size of your stitches, you may need more or less yarn than specified.
 Always have a little extra on hand, just in case!